niall-byrne/python-in-a-box/README.md

 ## About

-This container provides my preferred CLI tooling and a compartmentalized development environment for working on Python projects.
+This container provides my preferred CLI tooling, and a compartmentalized development environment for working on Python projects.

 ## Project Requirements